 - Strong early demand signals.
 Rivian has more than 90,000 net preorders in the U.S. and Canada for the R1S and R1T, illustrating that consumers want these cars.

 - Big support and partnerships.
-Aside from its recently-announced collaboration with Mercedes-Benz, Rivian also has a very unique and promising partnership with Amazon (AMZN).
+Rivian has a very unique and promising partnership with Amazon (AMZN).
 The retail giant will buy at least 100,000 electric delivery vehicles from Rivian.
 The extent of this partnership broadly implies that Amazon has basically picked Rivian as its “horse” in the EV race.
 And at scale, it will convert its entire delivery fleet into Rivian cars.
 That represents a huge long-term opportunity.

 - A mammoth-sized balance sheet.
-The best thing about Rivian is that it has almost $20 billion in cash on the balance sheet.
+The best thing about Rivian is that it has about $11 billion in cash on the balance sheet.
 And that grants the company an almost unfair advantage over peers.
 Rivian plans to use basically every penny of that cash balance over the next two to three years to develop market-leading tech, secure market-leading supply deals, and establish market-leading production capacity.
-Rivian’s $20 billion should enable it to create an electric vehicle empire by 2025.
+Rivian’s $11 billion should enable it to create an electric vehicle empire by 2025.

 For those five reasons, I believe Rivian projects as one of the largest producers of EV cars by 2030, rendering it one of the most valuable auto companies in the world by then.